miline/vindien/README.md

 # vindien
-Repo to version CSV for FindVinen.dk
+Reposotiry to version the products of Vindien.dk in CSV(Comma Seperated Values) for FindVinen.dk